 - Adding a video to your emails boosts click-through rates by 300%

 - 85% of consumers want to see more video content from brands

 - 75% of B2B marketers say video positively impacts ROI

 Reinforced by the projection that video will claim 82% of web traffic by 2022, it’s estimated 92% of people who consume mobile videos share them with other people.
 That’s massively overtaken other types of content sharing.
 That propensity to go viral is why video marketing is content marketing’s future.

-The 7-point guide to better videos
+The 6-point guide to better, more cost-effective videos

 Arguably, more money’s wasted on corporate video than any other content.
 Many marketeers haven’t yet learned how to multiply the ROI from video shoots.
-And production houses naturally won’t tell you when there are more cost-effective ways to achieve your marketing objectives.
+And production houses naturally won’t tell you when there are more cost-effective ways of achieving your marketing objectives.
 So, this is a 6-point guide to making better videos, at higher production values, with limited marketing budgets.
 Some aren’t about savings in the monetary sense, but about avoiding expensive brand damage.